 - 2024–25+ — site activation

-Photos © Bronson Koppen, General Manager, Terranovus Civil; RZ Plasto Tropical Reef Project Office, TRC and Peter Blakey.
+Photos and videos © Bronson Koppen, General Manager, Terranovus Civil; RZ Plasto Tropical Reef Project Office, TRC and Peter Blakey.

 See the concept fly-through.